f5businessdevelopment/bigipworkshop/docs/ex1.md

 5. Navigate to Componets -->  Systems Jumpbox --> Access --> RDP and RDP into the JumpBox

    ![alt text](../images/RDP_Jumpbox.png)

+  You'll be presented with a range of resolution options.
+Feel free to choose whichever suits your needs.
+If you don't make a selection, it will automatically default to the highest resolution

    ![alt text](../images/login.png)

-6. Upon entering the RDP session on the Ubuntu jumpbox, locate "Activities" positioned in the top-left     corner and proceed to click on it to view the available applications.
+7. Upon entering the RDP session on the Ubuntu jumpbox, locate "Activities" positioned in the top-left     corner and proceed to click on it to view the available applications.

    ![alt text](../images/activities.png)

-   Click on the Vscode icon as shown below

    ![alt text](../images/vscode.png)

    change directory to ```cd BIG-IP-Configs-to-AS3-with-Terraform```